CalebH1208/MR_Data_Visualization_Tool/README.md

     This function can be used to remove a preset graph from the list.
 This will open a popout window from which the desired preset can be selected for removal.
 The "Remove" button must be used to confirm the removal.

+- Modify Graph Style

+    This function can be used to create a popout window which will enable th euser to modify how graphs are displayed.
+When the style is changed the changes will not take effect until the confirm settings button is pressed and the graph is generated again.
+See below for specific functionality of these options.

+    - Show Min

+        This checkbox can be used to display the minimum x and y values as a movable text box on top of the graph.
+Unchecked by default.

+    - Show Max

+        This checkbox can be used to display the maximum x and y values as a movable text box on top of the graph.
+Unchecked by default.

+    - Show Standard Deviation

+        This checkbox can be used to display the standard deviation of the x and y values as a movable text box on top of the graph.
+Unchecked by default.

+    - Enable Grid Lines

+        This checkbox can be used to enable or disable teh default grid lines on the graphs.
+This will apply for embedded, saved, and popout graphs.
+Checked by default.

+    - Enforce Square Graph

+        This checkbox can be used to force the X and Y axis (and Z if using 3D) to take on the same scaling and physical size on the screen.
+This is most useful for data where the X and Y axes are in relation to each other (such as longitude vs lattitude or GvG Graphs).
+Unchecked by default.

+    - Remove Out of Range Data

+        This checkbox can be used to hide all datapoints which are out of the specified valid range in both X and Y axes.
+This is most useful for removing invalid start-up data such as that GPS data obtained before GPS-lock is acheived.
+If this is left unchecked, then the out of range data will default to the range boundary.
+Checked by default.

+    - Line Between Points

+        This checkbox can be used to also plot a line between each consectuive data points.
+The style of this line cannot be changed, and this option is most useful for making graphs look more cohesive or showing the progression of data points through time in 2D.

+    - Enforce Color Range

+        This checkbox will enforce that the max and min values for the color axis on the 2D plots with color are set to the max and min range values for that axis.
+This is helpful for standardizing the color scaling when comparing graphs, as it is difficult to get a quantitative comparison otherwise.
+        If desired, the scaling can be fine tuned from the stonks icon menu on the interactive graph.
+        Unchecked by default.

+    - Custom Plot Title

+        This field can be used to apply a custom title to a graph when it generates.
+If no text is present, then the title will default to "{Z} vs. {Y} vs. {X}", and include units if they are available.
+All labels can be overriden in plot, see "Interacting with a graph" above.
+Blank by default.

+    - Trend Line Type

+        This dropdown can be used to add a trend line to graphs.
+The options for this are None, Linear, Polynomial, Moving Average, and Logorithmic trend lines.
+If polynomial or moving average are selected, an additional field will appear to allow the user to modify parameters relating to these trend lines.
+None is selected by default

+    - Trend Line Color

+        This dropdown can be used to modify the color of trend lines.
+The options are the seven colors of the rainbow as well as black, grey, and white.
+The discrete options are used to remove the user complexity of including for example a hex code.
+Black is selected by default.

+    - Polynomial Order

+        This field can be used to select the numeric order of the polynomial trend line to fit to the data.
+        For example, 2 corresponds to a parabolic trend line.
+The minimum value is 1, and the maximum value is 100.
+Only integer numeric options are allowed.
+This field will only display when the "Polynomial" option is selected in the Trend Line Type dropdown menu.
+2 is the default value.

+    - Points to Average Over

+        This field can be used to select the number of points over which to create a moving average trend line.
+All entries must be positive integer values.
+This calculation is zero-padded, and thus does not work on the edges of sequential data.
+This field will only display when the "Moving Average" option is selected in the Trend Line Type dropdown menu.
+10 is the default value.

+    - Marker Size

+        This field can be used to alter the size of the markers which make up the scatter plots of graphs.
+        This is a relative size on teh screen, and does not change with scaling of the graph.
+10 is the default value.

+    - Marker Color

+        This dropdown can be used to modify the color of the markers which make up the scatter plots of graphs.
+The options are the seven colors of the rainbow as well as black, grey, and white.
+The discrete options are used to remove the user complexity of including for example a hex code.
+        Blue is selected by default.

+    - Marker Style

+        This dropdown is used to modify the shape of the markers which make up the scatter plots of graphs.
+The options are circle, point, triangle, square, star, X, and diamond.
+Circle is selected by default.

+    - Line Name

+        This field can be used to add a legend to the graph if the line is not blank, which will contain the line name entered as well as the marker style used.
+Blank by default.

 - Terminal